 Mahi Toi is a creative and engaging way to share our stories, celebrate our journey and reinvigorate the area.

-We commissioned Hana Maihi of Ngāti Whātua Ōrākei and Te Whetū Collective member Poi Ngawati to design and install two sides of a 12m high air vent on corner of Dockside Lane and Tangihua Street.
+In 2021, we commissioned Hana Maihi of Ngāti Whātua Ōrākei and Te Whetū Collective member Poi Ngawati to design and install two sides of a 12m high air vent on corner of Dockside Lane and Tangihua Street.

 Students Nikita Sharma, Celia Lee and Jenny Zhong were chosen to design and paint the remaining panel after Study Auckland invited art students to join the project.
 The aim of the Study Auckland panel was to give international students the opportunity to work with respected local artists Ross Liew, Hana and Poi and explore what it means to make public art in Aotearoa.

 The images depicted in this mural acknowledge Te Tōangaroa and Tāmaki Herenga Waka, the name of the place this mural now stands.
 Both names speak to the dragging and mooring of waka.

 The waka taurapa (carved stern-post) evokes ‘Te Pou Whakairo ka tū ki te Waitematā’ gazing out over the Waitematā toward Tokapurewha and Takaparawhau where the haukainga of Te Taou, Te Uringutu and Ngaoho stand and have stood over many generations.

 The taurapa acknowledges the rangatira steering us toward Te Ao Marama and each individual steering their own waka in life within the collective.

 Ngā tohu o te rangi, the stars and signs above alongside ngā tohu o te taiao (signs of the environment) guide the kaiurungi (steerer) on the journey of the waka into the future.